Jumeirah Mosque Dubai

 0

-It is among the few mosques that are open for non-Muslims to visit.
-It is also the most beautiful Mosque in the emirate.
-To understand this Mosque’s significance in the UAE’s culture, look at the fact that it is featured on the 500 Dhs currency note.
+Dubai has mosques every few hundred meters.
+However, the Jumeirah mosque stands out for several reasons.
+It is among the few mosques open to non-Muslims and the most beautiful Mosque in the emirate.
+To understand its significance in the UAE’s culture, consider its features on the 500 Dhs currency note.

 History of the Jumeirah Mosque